 SISTERHOOD OF SURVIVORS

-Forty-five Maine women survivors aged 18 to 83 are standing proud and speaking loud on posters and bookmarks to educate the general public, and to let others know they are not alone, it is not their shame, and there IS a way out.
+Forty-five Maine women survivors aged 18 to 85 are standing proud and speaking loud on Finding Our Voices posters and bookmarks in 100 towns across Maine, alerting the general public to the raging public health emergency that is domestic abuse, erasing the stereotype, and letting our sister-survivors know they are not alone, it is not their shame or their fault, and there IS a way out.

 View video recordings of survivors sharing their experiences on our Survivor Voices page.